 Wolves Summit is a great source of relevant knowledge on technology and entrepreneurship.
 A representation of startup, business, and tech communities will speak during keynotes and panels about startups’ activity, brand image, marketing and methods of financing.
 They may also brush upon how business technology, such as a SIP trunk (read more here) can help to further streamline your business processes to make sure your company is as efficient as possible.
-World’s best speakers and professionals present at the conference in October include Tim Draper, Per Schlingmann, Berg Moe, Richard Lorenzen, Alon Lifshitz and many more.
+The representatives might even discuss ways through which they can help each other’s businesses grow and thrive.
+For instance, they can decide to launch a peer group where CEOs of the companies can interact with each other and share ideas essential for business growth.
+Coming back to the summit, the world’s best speakers and professionals present at the conference in October include Tim Draper, Per Schlingmann, Berg Moe, Richard Lorenzen, Alon Lifshitz and many more.
 With three stages for startups, business growth and developers available everyone will find inspiration for further education and development.

 Match and meet